About Saxo Capital Markets

 Saxo Capital Markets offers a broad range of products for investors at all levels.
 With industry-leading prices, and tight, all-inclusive spreads, Saxo clients enjoy some attractive trading conditions.
 Leveraged trading is available in the form of CFDs, and a broad range of forex pairs is on offer, including all the major pairs, along with minor and exotic pairs.

 Saxo Capital Markets has a range of trading tools available within its client accounts, offering investors easy ways to customise their trading strategies.
-Account holders have access to stop losses, trailing stops, price alerts and one-click trading.
-With such a broad range of products and assets, customer portfolios can be fully customised to suit clients’ needs and requirements.
+Account-holders have access to stop losses, trailing stops, price alerts and one-click trading.
+With such a broad range of products and asset classes, customer portfolios can be fully customised to suit clients’ needs and requirements.

 Depending on your needs, there are also options to open corporate, joint, trust and SMSF accounts.
 For individual traders, there is a demo account available to allow new customers to try out the platform risk-free, with up to USD 100,000 of virtual money available.
 There is a range of payment options available, including major credit and debit cards, cheques and electronic funds transfers.
 Banker’s drafts are not accepted.
 Third-party funding is not accepted either.